 -South to the Savannah River

 Key to the understanding of migration patterns in Colonial America is knowledge of the geography and topography of the regions.
 Human nature dictates that early settlers took the path of least resistance as they spread civilization.
 After establishing initial settlements along the Atlantic Coast, our early ancestors pushed up the local rivers in ever expanding arcs.
 For the first hundred years of colonial history (1609 to 1715), settlement was restricted to those coastal lowlands.
 It wasn't until 1716 that Governor Spotswood's Order of the Golden Horseshoe crossed the Blue Ridge and gazed on the verdant fields of the Shenandoah Valley.

-In 1734 we find the first citation for the "Wagon Road" which was described as opened from Conestoga above Lancaster on the western boundary of Pennsylvania to Opequon Creek, the primary waterway moving south up the Shenandoah Valley to Winchester VA.
-But, the earliest settlers led by Jost Hite to the Shenandoah Valley were using the road as early as 1731.
+In 1734 we find the first citation for the "Wagon Road" which was described as opened from Conestoga above Lancaster on the western boundary of Pennsylvania to Opequon Creek, the primary waterway moving south, up the Shenandoah Valley, to Winchester VA.
+But, Jost Hite and the earliest settlers of the Shenandoah Valley were using the road as early as 1731.

 Geography dictates that most early roads to the West actually ran more north-south.
 The Appalachian Mountains formed a solid boundary from Pennsylvania to North Carolina.
 In North Carolina, where the Appalachian's were an easier barrier to overcome, the Cumberland Plateau just beyond those mountains, formed an additional barrier.
 The main route of migration was up the Valley of Virginia (southwest), along parts of the Holston River, and into North and South Carolina east of the mountains.
 It was called "The Great Wagon Road" and began in Philadelphia, ran west through the middle of Pennsylvania and the towns of Lancaster, York, and Gettysburg.
 It then turned southwest through Maryland and into the Valley of Virginia, passing through Wincester [sic], Staunton, Lexington, and Fincastle.
 At Fincastle, it turned south into North Carolina, passing the Moravian villages of Bethania, Bethabara and Salem, and the towns of Salisbury and Charlotte.
 It then continued on through South Carolina and ended at Augusta, Georgia.